Seven killed as Hungarian boat carrying South Korean tourists capsizes on Danube

 A massive rescue effort was under way with boats, divers, spotlights, and radar scanning along the river several kilometers (miles) downstream.

 Police said the boat had been carrying 33 South Korean tourists plus a crew of two.
+A state media reporter cited a South Korean embassy official as saying the passengers included children.
+Journalists at the scene said they saw children’s ambulances on the riverbank.

 An Ambulance spokesman told state television that 14 people had been pulled out of the water so far.
 Seven of them have died, with the other seven suffering from hypothermia but stable.
 It was not immediately clear exactly how many of the remaining 21 people were still missing.